 1. People with high blood pressure should assess the impact of doing hypopressives, since carrying out respiratory apneas could be counterproductive for them.

 2. Cautions for pregnant women.
 Nevertheless, we would like to point out that although it is not advisable for pregnant women without a doctor’s consent, it is completely safe for those fertile women planning to get pregnant in the near future.
 For those foresighted women planning to have a baby sooner or later, it is an excellent training and preparation tool to tackle both pregnancy and birth in the best possible physical condition.

 How to Do HLPF

-HLPF has many more benefits than any other conventional abdominal exercises, but it also requires a more complex learning process than any other classical abdominal exercise.
+HLPF has many more benefits than any other conventional abdominal exercise, but it also requires a more complex learning process than any other classical abdominal exercise.
 As already pointed out at the beginning of the article, adequate diaphragmatic control is necessary for a proper program.
 Additionally, proper technique is needed to obtain the most beneficial effect of toning the pelvic floor.
 Don't let the videos of these techniques fool you.
 There's more to this type of exercise than just sucking in the stomach.

 Proper positioning through the diaphragm and other muscles such as the serratus anterior, an expiratory apnea (sucking in the gut), is important.
-We must generate a negative pressure on the abdomen, which moves it toward the thoracic cavity due to the exertion from the diaphragm.
-At the same time we will procure the most important effect, a reflex contraction of the abdominal and pelvic floor muscles.
+We must generate negative pressure on the abdomen, which moves it toward the thoracic cavity due to the exertion from the diaphragm.
+At the same time, we will procure the most important effect, a reflex contraction of the abdominal and pelvic floor muscles.

 As you can see, it is not an exercise that can be categorized as simple.
 It requires a small learning process for its proper execution.
-A certified Hypopressive Low Pressure instructor will assist you with this.
-A 20 minute time frame is all that is required to perform the specified poses.
+A certified Hypopressive Low-Pressure instructor will assist you with this.
+A 20-minute time frame is all that is required to perform the specified poses.
 These do not require any equipment and can be done anywhere!